Skip to main content

 Mobile-Friendliness Issues

 Make use of a WordPress theme that adapts to various screen widths automatically.
-Check if your website satisfies mobile optimization requirements by running it through Google's Mobile-Friendly Test.
-Make sure navigation is simple for mobile users by optimizing buttons, graphics, and fonts.
+Check if your website satisfies mobile optimisation requirements by running it through Google's Mobile-Friendly Test.
+Make sure navigation is simple for mobile users by optimising buttons, graphics, and fonts.

 No SSL Certificate